ExceedeMedia/fix-maildir-size/README.md

 As in if you do `ls` you should see the `{cur,new,tmp}` folders.

 Only works on one mailbox at a time.

+You can also run with a skip parameter `domain.com/user/.INBOX #> fix-maildir-size 300` to skip 300 mails from being processed.

 You should probably run `doveadm index -u <username> <mailbox name>` after you're done.